 Quarter sawing timber is a type of cutting pattern used to maximise stability.
 The resulting appearance is a linear grain (running the length of the timber) instead of crown cut (or swirly) grain.
 Quarter sawing timber is definitely more time-consuming and costly to produce, however, the results are far more superior.

 It is also the way ancient boat builders and wine barrel manufacturers used to cut timber, and it’s all to do with the way timber expands and contracts.
 A quarter sawn board is twice as stable as a crown cut board in almost every species.
 Stability is crucial, as it underpins the performance and customer satisfaction of your project in the long term.

 Wide Range Of Sizes

-GoodWood Victorian ash is available in one of the largest size ranges of any Australian hardwood.
+GoodWood Victorian ash and Tasmanian Oak is available in one of the largest size ranges of any Australian hardwood.
 This means you can obtain the size you want without compromising the look.
 Our manufacturing and processing ensure that if we don’t have the size you are looking for, then we can most likely make it.
 This helps obtain that consistent flow of design.